ivangfr/kubernetes-minikube-environment/keycloak-clustered-mode/README.md

 ## Deploy _keycloak-clustered_

 Run the follwoing command.
-It will start `Keycloak` in Standalone Clustered Mode with 2 replicas.
+It will start 2 replicas of `keycloak-clustered` in Standalone Clustered Mode.
 ```
 kubectl create -f deployment-files/keycloak-deployment.yaml
 ```